 Become a member of the Friends and receive discounts at local merchants and in our Eagle's Nest Book and Gift Shop.Membership Benefits

-Donate in memory of a friend or loved one, help us purchase an item on the Refuge Wish List, or donate to our Building Fund.Ways to support
+Donate in memory of a friend or loved one, help support the raptor cams, or donate to our Building Fund.Ways to support

 Join one of the most active volunteer groups in the National Wildlife Refuge System.Opportunities at the Refuge

 U.S. Fish and Wildlife Service staff have closed the Marsh Edge Trail at the Refuge to minimize disturbance to nesting bald eagles in the area.
 The trail will most likely remain closed through July or August.